-First Offense: Principal conference, detention, in-school suspension, or 1-180 days out-of school suspension.
+First Offense: Principal conference, detention, completion of bullying training, in-school suspension, or 1-180 days out-of school suspension.

 Subsequent Offense: In-school suspension, Saturday school, 1-180 days out-of-school suspension or expulsion.

 Dangerous Items

 Dangerous items are defined by the possession of any item that could harm a student in any way, including chains of any type (including those used to attach to billfold), mace and mace-like products, and handcuffs.